Takoyaki: History

 Takoyaki was first popularized in Osaka, where a street vendor named Tomekichi Endo is credited with its invention in 1935.
-Takoyaki was inspired by akashiyaki, a small round dumpling from the city of Akashi in Hyōgo Prefecture made of an egg-rich batter and octopus.
+In the early 20th century, in Osaka, there were snacks called choboyaki (ちょぼ焼き) and radioyaki (ラジオ焼き or ラヂオ焼き, rajioyaki) that contained pieces of beef, konjac or other ingredients.
+Meanwhile, in Akashi in Hyōgo Prefecture, there was a snack made of an egg-rich batter and octopus, later named akashiyaki (明石焼き).
+Endo combined them and began selling it under the name takoyaki.
+It spread throughout Osaka, with various stalls making improvements, and after the Pacific War, the style of eating takoyaki with sauce and mayonnaise was established.
+Endo's takoyaki shop, named Aizuya after his hometown, still exists today and serves the original takoyaki without sauce or mayonnaise.
+Today, many shops offer different flavors of takoyaki, including ones filled with cheese or spicy seasonings.

 Takoyaki was initially popular in the Kansai region, and later spread to the Kantō region and other areas of Japan.
 Takoyaki is associated with yatai street food stalls, and there are many well-established takoyaki specialty restaurants, particularly in the Kansai region.
 Takoyaki is now sold at commercial outlets, such as supermarkets and 24-hour convenience stores.

 It is also very popular in Taiwanese cuisine due to the historical influence of Japanese culture.

-The oldest known takoyaki store is Aizuya in Osaka.
-Founded by Tomakichi Endo, it has been open since the 1930s.
-The first takoyaki included beef and konjac, but later Endo switched to using the now traditional octopus and added flavor to the batter.
-The takoyaki are then eaten with brown sauce, similar to Worcestershire sauce.
 In recent years, takoyaki can be eaten with various toppings and fillings (such as cheese or bacon) as its cultural span has evolved in western parts of the world.
 The food, known as "octopus balls", quickly became popular throughout Japan.